 Whether it’s eating a candy cane by the tree, singing Christmas Carols loudly, or even reading a favorite story, make it more about the fun and less about taking pictures.
 My kids favorite thing to do is play I-Spy with the ornaments.
 It’s a fun way to get them looking around the tree, keeping that light on their faces.
 They even play now on their own (even when I haven’t prompted them), giving me plenty of chances to capture them by the tree.

 The next photo tip is to experiment with techniques and shoot from different angles.

 Of course, get the obvious shot of everyone looking up at the tree.
 However, play around with different angles.
 (Another reason that photo tip above about making it fun is so important.
 It gives you time to get creative while the kids are enjoying themselves, too).
-Stand on a chair so shoot from above, or maybe sneak behind the tree to to capture that light on their faces, with the tree only in it a little bit.
+Stand on a chair to shoot from above.
+Sneak behind the tree to to capture that light on their faces, with the tree only in it a little bit.
 Even wait for your kids to move around the tree so they are on the side of the tree instead of between you and the tree.

 Another fun thing to do is play around with different techniques.
 Free lensing creates gorgeous bokeh with the tree lights.
 (Please only try free lensing if you have had instruction).
 You could also try shooting through something, like special Christmas 3D glasses.

 The Christmas tree provides a great opportunity for you to jump in the frame.
-Using some of the tips above you can keep the kids all snuggled up with you for a few self portraits.
+Using some of the photo tips above you can keep the kids all snuggled up with you for a few self portraits.
 Hand the camera off to your partner, or use a tripod.

 Photograph the tree during the day too.